We recently sat down with Michael to learn more about his background and how he began his career.

 Global equity markets rose during the first half of 2017.
 In fact, annualized returns are on pace for the fifth best showing in 30 years.
 The MSCI All Country World Index (ACWI) generated a total return of 4.45% during the second quarter of 2017, bringing its year-to-date return to 11.82%.

-Spencer Smith, Director of Research, was interviewed for an article regarding the rise of artificial intelligence and robotics.
+Spencer Smith, Director of Research, discusses the potential impact of artificial intelligence and robotics on employment.

 Chevy Chase Trust was proud to host John O. Brennan, former Director of the Central Intelligence Agency (2013-2017) on April 24, 2017.